thomcorah/dmu-multimedia/md/TECH2015-Module-Handbook.md

 You will first make any modifications to the design that you think are necessary following feedback from your tutor and peers.
 You will then let loose your webdev skills in realising your dream design.

-As well as your practical work, you will also submit a report documenting your updated design, production work, and evaluation of your finished project.
+As well as your practical work, you will also submit a report documenting any changes to your designs and an evaluation of your finished project.

 But what if you don't want to use your design from Coursework 1?
-That's fine, your tutor can provide you with a prototype on which to base your work, just as if it was done for the previous coursework.
+That's fine, speak to your tutor about developing a proposal for a different idea.

 Some key points to consider: